claus-e-andersen/clanElectrons/README.md

 ## Main functions in package
 ```
-# The material in question is described in the list called
+# The material in question is described in a list called
 #   dat
 # as will be explained below (see dat.H2O as an example).